My new cookbook Big Vegan Flavor is now available!

 creamy vegan butternut squash soup topped with crispy lentils, fresh herbs, and served with bread in bowl.

 I hope you love this vegan butternut squash soup as much as we do!
-Be sure to visit your local ALDI to stock up on all of the warm and comforting essentials for fall and if you try this recipe, leave a rating and review below with your feedback!
+If you do, please leave a rating and review below with your feedback!

 Butternut Squash Soup with Crispy Lentils